-SME consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities to which no direct information on usage behaviour is available.
-As such, a more statistical forecasting method is applied that accommodates time-series methods capturing the more predictable patterns in recent usage (such as seasonality, cycles and trend) along with causal factors that encapsulate the long-term structural changes under the various forecast scenarios.
-Broadly, the forecast for SME consumption can be written as:
+SME-BMM consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities which is not covered by the LIL or Hydrogen sector forecasts which no direct information on usage behaviour is available.
+As such Given the much higher number of customers in this segment, a more statistical forecasting method is applied that accommodates time-series methods capturing the more predictable patterns in recent usage (such as seasonality, cycles and trend) along with causal factors that encapsulate the long-term structural changes13 under the various forecast scenarios.
+Broadly, the forecast for SME-BMM consumption can be written as: